 Nose surgery can be performed as either an open or closed technique.
-In both open and closed rhinoplasty, majority of the incision is made inside the nose, so that no scars are visible afterwards.
+In both open and closed rhinoplasty, the majority of the incision is made inside the nose, so that no scars are visible afterward.
 In open rhinoplasty, a small incision is made on the columella (the area between the nostrils) which help with exposure in some cases.
 This scar usually heals well.

 It is important to discuss your expectation of the outcome with Mr Ho-Asjoe.
 He will evaluate your bony structure and facial appearance and discuss with you what can be achieved and what is most suitable to your facial appearance.
 It is important to have a realistic expectation.

 Rhinoplasty usually takes an hour or two but complicated procedures may take longer.

 Patient is likely to have bruises and swelling around the eye region in addition to the nasal area.
 Most of the bruising and swelling will settle in 7-14 days.
 There will be swelling inside the nose and will affect the nasal airway until the swelling settles.
 The patient should not blow their nose or insert anything into the nasal cavity to improve airway.

 The patient is to return to the clinic in 7days time for removal of sutures and the external nasal splint.
 The swelling will remain there and it can take up to 3 months before settling down.